 - Game drive

 - Bird Watching

-Accomodation at Akagera National Park can be found at Ruzizi Tented Lodge, this tented Lodge is the first of its kind in Rwanda.
-Ruzizi is built on the shores of Lake Ihema, Rwanda’s second largest lake, in a tract of unique dry forest.
+Accommodation at Akagera National Park can be found at Ruzizi Tented Lodge, this tented Lodge is the first of its kind in Rwanda.
+Ruzizi is built on the shores of Lake Ihema, Rwanda’s second-largest lake, in a tract of unique dry forest.
 Ruzizi Tented Lodge was started in January 2012 and completed for opening in October 2012.
-There are only 7 tents, allowing a maximum of 14 guests, contributing to a quiet an intimate retreat.
+There are only 7 tents, allowing a maximum of 14 guests, contributing to a quiet and intimate retreat.
 The Lodge is entirely powered by solar energy and the lodge prides itself on being environmentally

 Akagera Game Lodge is another accommodation option within Akagera National Park.
 It has fantastic views over Lake Ihema, with a large swimming pool perched on the edge of the savannah.